patrikcerny24/quickbook-borealis/README.md

 # quickbook-borealis
-An appliaction for small companies to manage reservation.
+An application for small companies to manage reservation.